Sainsburys/dtp-be-graphql/README.md

 - Searching for films by their title
 - Listing upcoming films

-### Users of the API expect the following information to be available:
+### Users of the API expect the following information to be available for each film:

 - Title
 - Year of release